MakeSchool-Tutorials/Environment-Setup/P02-Organization-Productivity/content.md

 At Make School you will learn to be multiple times more productive than you have ever been.
 This increase in productivity is a superpower that will make you successful at Make School and in your future success as a software engineer.

-Being more productive has three parts:
+We've broken down productivity into three parts:

 * Staying Organized
 * Removing Distractions